kgrzybek/modular-monolith-with-ddd/README.md

 3. Assert

 In this section we check expectations.
 There are only 2 possible outcomes:

-a) Method completed and Domain Event was published (or many).
+- Method completed and Domain Event was published (or many) or
-b) Business rule was broken
+- Business rule was broken

 Simple example:
 ```csharp